I was

 Later, I came to appreciate that

-Pink Floyd and the "Paisley Underground" modern rock of Dave Roback (Rain Parade, Opal, Mazzy Star).
+Pink Floyd and the early-80's, "Paisley Underground" modern rock of Dave Roback (Rain Parade, Opal, Mazzy Star).
 But,

 that didn't lessen the impact of leader Carey Bowman's melodic, intelligent songs or the affecting,